clap-rs/clap/examples/tutorial_builder/03_01_flag_bool.md

 Usage: 03_01_flag_bool[EXE] [OPTIONS]

-For more information try '--help'
+For more information, try '--help'.

 ```